Bubble and Squeak - British Classic (fried leftover boiled potatoes and vegetables)

 So what is bubble and squeak?

-It's traditionally the leftovers from the Sunday roast fried up the next day and eaten for lunch or dinner, sometimes with a fried egg on the top.
+Traditionally, the leftovers from the Sunday roast are fried the next day and eaten for lunch or dinner, sometimes with a fried egg on top.

 You can include bacon or leftover meat from the day before.